emptylight370/siyuan-vscodelite-edit/README.md

 > Full changelog view [ChangeLog](https://github.com/emptylight370/siyuan-vscodelite-edit/blob/scss/changelog.md)

+- v2.3.5
+  - Fix the issue where the shadow of a custom list sequence was displayed in the wrong position
+  - Add code snippet: Fix the display position of the list sequence shadow by queguaiya
 - v2.3.4
   - Continue to fix heading icon display problem
   - Complete the fallback of fonts in the status bar
 - v2.3.3
   - Fix heading icon display error in different editor font size
   - Try to fix editor fullscreen display problem when enable background plugin adaption
-- v2.3.2
-  - Adjust Callout style
-  - Fix pics not display in bazaar's README file

 # Special fitness